 Below are the maximum noise levels on the job to which you may be exposed without hearing protection, and for how long.

 |BASED ON OCCUPATIONAL SAFETY & HEALTH ADMINISTRATION, 2008

 ||15 minutes or less

-Hearing loss prevention consists of steps you can take to help you prevent noise-induced hearing loss and avoid worsening of age-related hearing loss:
+The following steps can help you prevent noise-induced hearing loss and avoid worsening of age-related hearing loss: